jsangilve/hatethatcode/content/emberjs/restserializer.md

   });
 ```

-Then, I found this [issue](https://github.com/emberjs/data/issues/4186) in Ember Data's repo asking to solve this.
-I opened a [PR](https://github.com/emberjs/data/pull/4228) that fixes it (waiting for approval).
+Then, I found an [issue](https://github.com/emberjs/data/issues/4186) in Ember Data's repo asking to solve this.
+I opened a [PR](https://github.com/emberjs/data/pull/4228) that fixes it (already merged).
+Also, a deprecation warning has been added by [PR 4258](https://github.com/emberjs/data/pull/4258).

 ## Munging the payload
 So, what's the right way to use RESTSerializer?